anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

    * It uses the returned response of the Registrar to enroll itself in the network.
 With very low probability it can decrypt the response because successful enrollment is deemed  unlikely.

-   * It uses the request from the pledge to appropriate the pledge certificate, but then it still needs to acquire the private key of the pledge.
+   * It uses the request from the Pledge to appropriate the Pledge certificate, but then it still needs to acquire the private key of the Pledge.
 This, too, is assumed to be highly unlikely.

    * A malicious node can construct an invalid Join Proxy message.
 Suppose, the destination port is the coaps port.